thefm1/awesome-ban-tips/readme.md

 ----

-As somebody who has gotten banned from Pradosh's server, I am able to assure you it's trivial to get banned.
+As somebody who has gotten banned from Pradosh's server, I am able to assure you that it's trivial to get banned.

 However, for a quick and easy ban method, I encourage you to do the following: